-I am the former Managing Editor at HumanisticPaganism.com, a community blog for Naturalistic Pagans, to which I am also a frequent contributor.
-I am now the Editor-at-Large at HumanisticPaganism.com, where I write/curate a column called “The Naturalistic Pagan Toolbox.”
+I am the former Managing Editor at HumanisticPaganism.com (later NaturalisticPaganism.org), a community blog for Humanistic and Naturalistic Pagans, which includes over 100 contributors and to which I have also been a frequent contributor, including a column called “The Naturalistic Pagan Toolbox”.
+I am now the Editor-at-Large at HumanisticPaganism.com.

-I edited and contributed to the anthology, Godless Paganism: Voices of Non-Theistic Pagans (2016), which gathered the writings of 40 atheistic, humanistic, and naturalistic Pagans, pantheists, animists, Gaians, and other non-theistic Pagans from the U.S., Canada, the U.K., and Australia.
+I both edited and contributed to the anthology, Godless Paganism: Voices of Non-Theistic Pagans (2016), which gathered the writings of 40 atheistic, humanistic, and naturalistic Pagans, pantheists, animists, Gaians, and other non-theistic Pagans from the U.S., Canada, the U.K., and Australia.

-I am currently working on two new books, Neo-Paganism: Historical Inspiration & Contemporary Creativity (which I anticipate completing in 2019) and The Gods Are Not Good: An Introduction to Jungian Neo-Paganism.
+I am currently working on two new books, The Greening of Paganism: Deep Ecology, Animism, and Spiritual Activism and The Gods Are Not Good: An Introduction to Jungian Neo-Paganism.